MahmoudAbou-Hawis/Real-Time_System/System Core/Smart Home With SquadRTOS and LWIP/README.md

-# Ethernet-based I/O Control
+# Smart Home based on SquadRTOS and Ethernet-based I/O Control

-This example application demonstrates web-based I/O control using the MSP432E4 Ethernet controller and the lwIP TCP/IP Stack.
+This example application demonstrates web-based I/O control using the MSP432E4 Ethernet controller and the lwIP TCP/IP Stack and SquadRTOS OS.
 DHCP is used to obtain an Ethernet address.
 If DHCP times out without obtaining an address, a static IP address will be chosen using AutoIP.
 The address that is selected will be shown on the UART allowing you to access the